manojsubramanyam/MACHINE-TASTER-CLASSIFICATION/README.md

 # Wine-Quality-analysis
-This is one of my academic project to analyze the quality and give rating to wine using Machine learning and Data Science.
+This is one of my academic projects to analyze the quality and give rating to wine using Machine learning and Data Science.
+Analysis like this will change how quality testing works.
+This kind of work greatly reduce expenses and thereby help to generate more profit.